airborne007/v2sub/README.md

 ## Features

-1. multiple subscribes support
+- multiple subscribes support

-2. run system `v2ray` which you can be controlled by `systemctl` command
+- run system `v2ray` which you can be controlled by `systemctl` command

+- node delay test is support by `ping`

 ## More details